liesnikov/extensible-elaborator/paper/main.md

 Once the occurs-check constraint has been created we block on it and write a solution to the metavariable only when it is actually correct.
 In case occurs-check fails the constraint simply won't get solved and therefore the elaboration procedure fails too.

-By splitting up the rules into individual, simple solvers we can compartmentalize the complexity of the unifier, making sure that each rule is as decoupled from the others as possible.
+By splitting up the rules into individual, simple solvers we can compartmentalise the complexity of the unifier, making sure that each rule is as decoupled from the others as possible.
 This doesn't influence the properties of the system, but doesn't help to guarantee them either.
 If one wishes to prove correctness of the unification the same work has to be done as in the usual setting.